BrendowPaolillo-dev/time-based-wallpapers/README.md

 # time-based-wallpapers
 ***Documentação PT_BR:*** [LEIAME.md](https://github.com/BrendowPaolillo-dev/time-based-wallpapers/blob/main/LEIAME.md)

 ## Description
 A PowerShell script that automatically changes your desktop wallpaper based on the time of day.
 This script supports multiple monitors and allows for easy customization of wallpaper paths and time intervals.
 Ideal for creating a dynamic and personalized desktop experience.
+The script selects a random wallpaper from specified directories based on the time of day.

 ## How to Run the Script and Add It to the Windows Task Scheduler